 Audible is a great audiobook service.
 But it’s not the best at giving their plans self-explanatory names.
-So, let’s compare Audible Plus vs Premium Plus to find out which one is best!
+So, let’s compare Audible Plus vs Premium Plus to find out what they include, what they cost, what you can expect, and which one is best!

 **The marked links and book covers on this page are affiliate links.
 If you use them to purchase something, I earn a fee at no additional cost for you.
 Disclosure**

 Let’s quickly cover the basics.
 If you already know Audible, just scroll down or jump to the next section to read about the differences between Audible Plus vs Premium Plus.

 Audible is the largest audiobook store online, and almost any book with an audio version can be found on this website.

 The standard plan is Audible Premium Plus.
 It has two different parts:

 Firstly, you receive one Audible credit per month.
 You can use this to buy any audiobook from Audible’s entire premium catalog.